FIIT-TEAM8/search_service/README.md

 * aliases_ascii - array of ASCII aliases
 * aliases_count - histogram of aliases.
 Similar structure to the locations field but with aliases.
 * type - person / organization
-* information_source- array of all identified person sources.
+* information_source - array of all identified person sources.
 Can contain values ams / pep / sl
 * locations - histogram of locations where this person was.
 Its basically a json, its structure can be like this: {"Bratislava": 12, "Vienna": 5}.
 Using this we can determine the most common locations for an entity
 * ams_articles - array of links to articles where this person was found
 * sl_record - array of SL record IDs